MrCryptographic/google-gemini-terminal/How To Setup.md

 Replace `your_google_api_key_here` with your actual api key from [Google AI Studio](https://aistudio.google.com).

 [OPTIONAL] Replace `gemini-1.5-flash` with any vaild Google Gemini models, but `gemini-1.5-flash` is valid and good for fast responses.
 See all vaild models [here](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/models).

+[OPTIONAL] Replace the text in `SYSTEM_INSTRUCTIONS` with any instructions that you want to give the AI...
+Roleplay information, personalities, etc.